Afran-rafi/Gym-Trainer/README.md

    `react-router`
    `firebase`
    etc....
-3. Many components create and fetch data.....then ,
-4. login and signup create and
+3. Single page application (SPA).
+4. Some dynamic charts have been implemented on this website.
+Which provides information about certain statistics and information.
+5. Due to the use of React Router, it does not reload when it goes from one page to another.
-5. deploy my website .......
+6. deploy my website .......

 `Finally Assignment Done`